Antiguan raisin buns

-Antiguan raisin buns, also known as "bun and cheese" because it is eaten with cheese.
-It’s traditional bread from the island of Antigua, in the West Indies.
+Antiguan raisin buns, also known as "bun and cheese" because it is eaten with cheese, is a type of traditional bread from the island of Antigua, in the West Indies.
 It is a sweet, enriched raisin bread made with ingredients such as sugar, butter, eggs, and sometimes spices like nutmeg.
 It is typically baked in a round shape, typically eaten with cheese.
 While eaten year round, it is most popular during Easter.